daniildeveloper/angularbook/md/services-factories-providers.md

 - built-in ```$timeout``` service execute function after specifed interval
 - ```$http``` used to iteract with rest backends

-We ask Angualar to inject this services to use they in controllers.
+We ask Angular to inject this services to use they in controllers.

 > AngularJs Sevices are always singletons